 Links open in a new tab.

-- SERVICE – if you have to send your e-bike back to the manufacturer to get basic repairs then it is a huge sign that you may have purchased the wrong bike.
+6. SERVICE – if you have to return your e-bike to the manufacturer for basic repairs, it is a huge sign that you may have purchased the wrong bike.
 SERVICE

-- PRICE – obviously price increases with good features and quality.
+7. PRICE – price increases with good features and quality.
 Be very suspicious when considering very low-priced e-bikes.
 PRICE

-Three things make electric bicycles different than standard bicycles.
-The motor, the battery, and the controller.
-Electric motors can either drive the wheel directly or drive the wheel via a chain.
+Three things distinguish electric bicycles from standard bicycles: the motor, the battery, and the controller.
+Electric motors can drive the wheel directly or via a chain.
 Which one is better?
-I will get to that answer.
+I will explain, or you could jump to that part.
+What kind of motor should I get?

-The best batteries are lithium-ion and can store and deliver electricity to the motor for a long enough time period to travel a long distance.
+The best lithium-ion batteries can store and deliver electricity to the motor for a long enough to travel a long distance.
 The best lithium batteries are from LG, Samsung, Panasonic, and Sony.
-The third component that is critical is controlling the electricity from the battery to the motor.
+The third critical component is controlling the electricity from the battery to the motor.
 You need the right amount of electricity at the right time.

 The most important thing is that your e-bike needs to fit you!

 Your e-bike needs to fit you and your desires.
 It needs to fit your body and your riding style.
 Make sure you are comfortable on your bike.
 My choice is probably different than your choice.
 My desires are probably different than your desires.
-What you want to do with an e-bike is probably different than what I want to do.
+What you want to do with an e-bike may differ from what I want.
 Much of this article is about how to choose an e-bike for you.
-By necessity, it is also going to have lots of information about how I choose an e-bike — for me.
+By necessity, it will also have lots of information about how I choose an e-bike — for me.

-About me– I remember my first bike ride.
-Indeed I remember my first and only tricycle.
-More than six decades later I am still riding bicycles.
+About me—I remember my first bike ride—indeed, my first and only tricycle.
+More than six decades later, I am still riding bicycles.
 I have never been a “professional” bike rider.
-Only once have I ever made a single day seventy-mile ride.
+Only once have I made a single-day seventy-mile ride.
 I ride for pleasure, not every day but as frequently as I want.

 Everything you need to know about e-bike styles